AegisCat/dotfiles-i3-endeavouros/README.md

-# [W.I.P] dotfiles-i3-endeavouros
+# dotfiles-i3-endeavouros

-WARNING - UNUSABLE REPO FOR NOW
+WARNING - MY PERSONAL USE ONLY.
+USE AT YOUR OWN DISCRETION

 OS - EndeavourOS